zwolner/hash-iteration-cb-gh-000/README.md

 ## Code Along II: Happy Birthday

-In this example, we are the managers at Chucky Cheese.
-Chucky Cheese is a great place to have a birthday party, and there are several birthdays going on here today.
+In this example, we are the managers at Chuck E. Cheese's.
+Chuck E. Cheese's is a great place to have a birthday party, and there are several birthdays going on here today.
 Our job is to write a method that operates on a hash of birthday kids and wishes them a happy birthday.

 ### Our Hash